 k) Auto-scaling: Implement auto-scaling mechanisms to dynamically adjust resources based on workload demands.
 Auto-scaling ensures that the system can adapt to varying workloads, optimising resource allocation and cost efficiency.

-l) Commodity hardware: Consider using commodity hardware instead of expensive specialised hardware.
+l) Commodity Hardware: Consider using commodity hardware instead of expensive specialised hardware.
 Commodity hardware is more cost-effective and allows for easier expansion and replacement, facilitating seamless scalability.

-Looking at the future scope in Big Data Architecture
+Future Scope in Big Data Architecture

 Here are the various possibilities in Big Data Architecture, highlighted and discussed in detail as follows: